wendyzv319/BotPDF/README.md

 ## Installing / Getting started
     > git clone https://github.com/wendyzv319/BotPDF.git
+	From the command prompt access the Boot PDF folder that is located within the repository that you just cloned
     > cd BotPDF/BotPDF
     Run the batch file:
     > install.bat
     Then, run:
     > run.bat
+   The application will likely run on http://127.0.0.1:8000/ (port 8000 is configured within the ".env" file).

 ## Developing